-Risk value: First, transitions may be triggered based on the risk value reported by the Risk Assessment and Optimisation Framework.
+- Risk value: First, transitions may be triggered based on the risk value reported by the Risk Assessment and Optimisation Framework.
 A configurable threshold value in the RAOF determines whether the risk value is considered a minor or major deviation.
 Consequently, the LCM suspends the respective certificate if a major deviation is reported.
 Analogously, the certificate is continued if no deviation or a minor deviation is reported.
-Since risk values are reported frequently, they build the basis of the certificate maintenance decisions in MEDINA.

-Operational effectiveness: Second, transitions may be triggered based on the operational effectiveness values reported by the Continuous Certification Evaluation component.
-Please note that currently, this is only partly implemented.
-Please refer to Section 4 for more information on the calculation of the operational effectiveness values.
+Since risk values are reported frequently, they build the basis of the certificate maintenance decisions in MEDINA. - Operational effectiveness: Second, transitions may be triggered based on the operational effectiveness values reported by the Continuous Certification Evaluation component.
+Please refer to section 5 for more information on the calculation of the operational effectiveness values.
 The results of these calculations are reported to the LCM where a configurable threshold value again determines if the value is considered a major deviation and the certificate should be suspended.
 Operational effectiveness is a rather long-term view, for example calculated over a time period of six months.
 It is therefore computed in larger intervals, e.g., daily.
 It is important to note that it overwrites decisions made based on the risk value.
 For example, a continued certificate due to a low-risk value may indicate that the current state of the respective cloud system is overall compliant, but may be overwritten by a major deviation due to a low operational effectiveness value, which indicates that compliance was too low in the last six months.

-Time rules: Third, transitions may be triggered based on the time rules defined in the EUCS [12] (see Table 13).
+• Time rules: Third, transitions may be triggered based on the time rules defined in the EUCS (see Table 14).
 For instance, if a certificate is in the suspended state and no remedial action has been done, i.e., no change to a minor deviation has been achieved, it is automatically withdrawn after a configurable time period.

 The two most frequent and therefore most important decisions are to continue and suspend the certificate.
 If it is withdrawn, it cannot be continued automatically, but needs to be issued newly again.
 The time-based rules are independent from the risk-based and operational effectiveness-based transitions.
-Please note also that we assume that all configurable parameters, like thresholds, are reviewed by auditors in the initial audit.
+Note also that we assume that all configurable parameters, like thresholds, are reviewed by auditors in the initial audit.

-With the logic described in this section, we achieve an automated certificate maintenance which incorporates simple rules, a risk perspective, and a temporal view on the certificate state.
+With the logic described above, we achieve an automated certificate maintenance which incorporates simple rules, a risk perspective, and a temporal view on the certificate state.
 This makes the WP4 components an extendible certificate management toolkit that is both sophisticated and easily understandable.